Messiah2311/freshmart-analysis/README.md

 - Reevaluate store format strategy in Tier 1 locations.
 - Use Tier 3 performance models to guide new outlet openings.

+## Conclusion
+The analysis shows that FreshMart’s sales performance varies by location and product type.
+With targeted strategies around healthier options and outlet optimization, the company can significantly improve overall profitability and customer satisfaction.

+## Tools Used
+Microsoft & Power BI